 - Face masks must be worn at all times at school.

-- Exceptions to wearing face masks are as follows: (a) while students are outdoors for recess, they may choose to wear a face shield or face mask, (b) during PE classes, students do not need to wear face masks but will observe physical distance from one another.
+- Exceptions to wearing face masks is during PE classes, students do not need to wear face masks but will observe physical distance from one another.

 - Students will wash hands frequently: upon entering school, before entering class, before using a new set of materials, before and after meals.